dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/01-eligibility/en.md

 2. Applications must be submitted by the project coordinator that will coordinate the project activities on behalf of the project partners.
 The project coordinator must be a legal entity from an [eligible African ACP country](../eligible-countries).
 The project coordinator will be responsible for managing the grant and for the project reporting.
 3. Applications must include at least two relevant national institutes, agencies or non-governmental organizations as project partners.
 4. Projects must involve users of biodiversity data as project partners, such as scientists, policy and decision-makers.
 These must be representatives of legal entities located in an [eligible African ACP country](../eligible-countries).
-5. All confirmed project partners must be copied when concept notes and full proposals are submitted.
-Letters of support from confirmed project partners should be included as attachments to email submissions of project applications.
+5. If invited to submit a full proposal, applicants must copy all confirmed project partners with the submission.
+Letters of support from confirmed project partners should be also included as attachments to email submissions of full proposals.
 6. All projects must include a major component of data mobilization through the GBIF network.
 It is expected that most BID funding is directed towards data mobilization.
 As a guideline for the national grants, the amount of BID funding spent on data mobilization activities should not be less than 60% of the total grant.
 7. BID funds may be used to cover up to 50% of the costs of any IT services or purchases, up to a maximum of €2,500 of any national grant.
 Receipts will need to be provided in financial reports.